Taimoor-Khan-bt/exscope/README.md

 # ExScope - Visualizing Read Counts at Genomic Regions

 ExScope is a Python-based bioinformatics tool that enables users to visualize read counts at specific genomic regions and Ensembl transcript IDs.
-It normalizes the read counts and generates plots.
-This tool is handy for identifying copy number variations (CNVs) and analyzing gene expression of a specific region on chromosome.
+It counts raw reads at the user-specified region and generates plots.
+This tool is handy for identifying copy number variations (CNVs) and analyzing gene expression of a specific region on a chromosome.

 ## Features
 - **Read Count Visualization**: Generates plots showing read counts across specified genomic regions.
-- **Normalization**: Normalizes read counts for accurate comparisons.
+- **Normalization**: Normalizes read counts for accurate comparisons (not added).
 - **Ensembl Transcript ID Support**: Allows focused analysis on specific Ensembl transcript IDs.

 ## Installation